encent/hichew/README.md

 docker run -it --rm  -p 9999:9999 -v $(pwd):/hichew --name hichew-jupyter hichew-jupyter
 ```

-File `api.py` contains useful functions that you can use in jupyter or python environment like API (both for segmentation and clustering).
+File `api.py` contains useful functions that you can use in jupyter or python environment (both for segmentation and clustering).
-File `utils.py` contatins third-level-functions that `api.py` use.
+File `utils.py` contatins third-level-functions that `api.py` uses.

 ### That is it?

-No. There is the first version of this tool (even probably alpha-version).
+No. That is the first version of this tool (even probably alpha-version).
 Yet not founded bug-fixes and some additional
 functions will be provided as soon as possible.
 Watch for updates!